Using the Facility

 - We are available to teach data analysis, but please check with us for convenient times.

-Using the online scheduling system, make an appointment to discuss experimental design, protocol development, data analysis, one-on-one data analysis at a computer station with one of the staff of the flow facility.
+Using the online scheduling system, make an appointment to discuss experimental design, protocol development, data analysis or one-on-one data analysis at a computer station with one of the staff of the flow facility.
 The system sends email reminders automatically.
 Please do not email the scheduler because the staff does not respond to that email.

 Please email or call us with any questions.